 FIBI Group is a leader in the Israeli economy, contributing considerably to socioeconomic development in Israel.
-FIBI Group's contribution is reflected in a variety of aspects, from its core business activity enabling personal and business financial growth, through its provision of employment, payment of taxes and to its diverse community outreach activities, As one of the five largest banks in Israel, the First International Bank is a leader with a major contribution to socioeconomic development in the Israeli economy.
-The Bank's contribution is reflected in a variety of aspects, from its core business activity that enables personal and business economic growth, through the employment of workers and the payment of taxes, to diverse community involvement activities coupled with its being a bank that stimulates competition in banking and financial services.
+FIBI Group's contribution is reflected in a variety of aspects, from its core business activity enabling personal and business financial growth, through its provision of employment, payment of taxes and to its diverse community outreach activities, coupled with its being a bank that stimulates competition in banking and financial services.